danniellejones/LearningJournal/03_journal.md

 #### Content Insights:
 The LinkedIn pathway for Joomla essentials started with installation instructions suggesting to select a host from the suggestions on their website.
-These instructions were not helpful; therefore, I will need to find further information.
+These instructions were not helpful; therefore, I sought further information from ChatGPT.
 The remaining video delved into an overview of the different elements of Joomla's interface.
 It did emphasise to put the content in place first before worrying about the theme or appearance of the site - this was different from what was suggested in the workflows video that was more test as you go.
 It was interesting that it showed how to use the CAPTCHA